Palace of Fine Arts

-The Palace of Fine Arts is a monumental structure located in the Marina District of San Francisco, California, originally constructed for the 1915 Panama–Pacific International Exposition to exhibit works of art.
+The Palace of Fine Arts is a monumental structure located in the Marina District of San Francisco, California, originally built for the 1915 Panama–Pacific International Exposition to exhibit works of art.
 Completely rebuilt from 1964 to 1974, it is the only structure from the exposition that survives on site.

+Conceived to evoke a decaying ruin of ancient Rome, the Palace of Fine Arts became one of San Francisco's most recognizable landmarks.
 The most prominent building of the complex, a 162 feet open rotunda, is enclosed by a lagoon on one side and adjoins a large, curved exhibition center on the other side, separated from the lagoon by colonnades.
-As of 2019, the exhibition center (one of San Francisco's largest single-story buildings) is used as a venue for events such as weddings or trade fairs.
+As of 2019, the exhibition center (one of San Francisco's largest single-story buildings) was in use as a venue for events such as weddings or trade fairs.

-Conceived to evoke a decaying ruin of ancient Rome, the Palace of Fine Arts became one of San Francisco's most recognizable landmarks.
 Early 2009 marked the completion of a renovation of the lagoons and walkways and a seismic retrofit.

 History

 The Palace of Fine Arts was one of ten palaces at the heart of the Panama-Pacific Exhibition.
 The exhibition also included the exhibit palaces of Education, Liberal Arts, Manufactures, Varied Industries, Agriculture, Food Products, Transportation, Mines, and Metallurgy, and the Palace of Machinery.
 The Palace of Fine Arts was designed by Bernard Maybeck.
 He was tasked with creating a building that would serve as a quiet zone where exhibition attendees could pass through between visiting the crowded fairgrounds and viewing the paintings and sculptures displayed in the building behind the rotunda.
 Maybeck designed what was essentially a fictional ruin from another time.
-He took his inspiration from Roman and Ancient Greek architecture (specifically Piranesi's etching of the remnants of the so-called Temple of Minerva Medica in Rome), and also from Böcklin's symbolism painting Isle of the Dead.
+He took his inspiration from Roman and Ancient Greek architecture (specifically Piranesi's etching of the remnants of the so-called Temple of Minerva Medica in Rome), and also from Böcklin's Symbolist painting Isle of the Dead.

+According to a metal plate at the rotunda, it was rebuilt under B.F.
+Modglin, local manager of MacDonald & Kahn, between 1964 and 1967.
+In the years 1973 and 1974, the columniated pylons were added.

 While most of the exposition was demolished when the exposition ended, the Palace was so beloved that a Palace Preservation League, founded by Phoebe Apperson Hearst, was founded while the fair was still in progress.

 For a time the Palace housed a continuous art exhibit, and during the Great Depression, W.P.A. artists were commissioned to replace the decayed Robert Reid murals on the ceiling of the rotunda.
 From 1934 to 1942 the exhibition hall was home to eighteen lighted tennis courts.
 During World War II, it was requisitioned by the military for the storage of trucks and jeeps.
 At the end of the war, when the United Nations was created in San Francisco, limousines used by the world's statesmen came from a motor pool there.
 From 1947 on, the hall was put to various uses: as a city Park Department warehouse; as a telephone book distribution center; as a flag and tent storage depot; and even as temporary Fire Department headquarters.